EMPLOYEE OF THE MONTH

 EMPLOYEE OF THE MONTH with Catie Lazarus is the only, objectively speaking, fun and fascinating talk show about work.
 We spend most of our time working, so what does it take to (mainly) love what you do?
 Catie Lazarus converses with guests and finds out how do even the most gifted, talented, intelligent, ambitious, disciplined, imaginative, inventive, lucky, and plucky develop their point of view, find meaning, serve a greater good, deal with work place politics, rejection, finances, boredom, red tape, logistics, and creative roadblocks?
 What are the perks or enjoyable about forging your own path?
 Catie Lazarus and her guests delve into beauty, banality and absurdity of work, jobs, and labor.

-After hosting a hit weekly show for three years at Comix and then Ars Nova, the 92nd St Y asked Catie Lazarus what she wanted to do next?
-Lazarus wanted to write for TV, but after stomaching a few too many rejections, she started asking people who she admired how they not only broke in, but sustained a career.
-She decided to share her interviews, which, unlike other talk shows, were never canned, contrived or promos.
-With a background in psychology, journalism and comedy she wanted the guests to be engaged, as much as the audience.
-She created an original and vital, but also fun, funny and fascinating space, where everyone wanted to be, as alumnus Lin-Manuel Miranda wrote: "in the room where it happened."
-Employee of the Month was the only late night talk show, at the time, hosted by a female, and one which made interviews the heart of the show.
+After hosting a hit weekly show for three years at Comix and then Ars Nova, the 92nd St Y asked Catie Lazarus what she wanted to do next.
+Lazarus wanted to write for TV, but after stomaching a few too many rejections, she started asking people who she admired how they not only broke in, but sustained careers.
+She decided to share her interviews and created a late night talk show Employee of the Month.
 From the get go, Employee of the Month developed a following.
 It is the longest running talk show hosted by a female and features as many LGBTQ, people of color and women, because it is easier than Hollywood claims.